-- B. These standards may be met using the following or similar best management practices: - For new single or two-family residences, recharge shall be attained through site design that incorporates natural drainage patterns and vegetation in order to maintain pre-development stormwater patterns and water quality to the greatest extent possible.
-Stormwater runoff from rooftops, driveways and other impervious surfaces shall be routed through vegetated water quality swales, as sheet flow over lawn areas or to constructed stormwater wetlands, sand filters, organic filters and/or similar systems capable of removing nitrogen from stormwater.
-History: Amended 10-4-1999, ATM, Article 32, approved by Attorney General 1-11-2000.
+B. These standards may be met using the following or similar best management practices:

+2) For new single or two-family residences, recharge shall be attained through site design that incorporates natural drainage patterns and vegetation in order to maintain pre-development stormwater patterns and water quality to the greatest extent possible.
+Stormwater runoff from rooftops, driveways and other impervious surfaces shall be routed through vegetated water quality swales, as sheet flow over lawn areas or to constructed stormwater wetlands, sand filters, organic filters and/or similar systems capable of removing nitrogen and phosphorous from stormwater.

-- 2. For new subdivision roadways or for lots occupied or proposed to be occupied by uses other than single or two-family homes, a stormwater management plan which; - (a) utilizes site planning and building techniques, such as minimizing impervious surfaces and disturbance of existing natural areas, pervious reserve or overflow parking areas, multi-level buildings, parking structures, "green roofs" and storage and re-use of roof runoff, to minimize runoff volumes and the level treatment required to reduce contaminants, - (b) minimizes erosion and runoff from disturbed areas during construction and - provides for artificial recharge or precipitation to groundwater through site (c) design that incorporates natural drainage patterns and vegetation and through the use of constructed (stormwater) wetlands, bioretention facilities, vegetated filter strips, rain gardens, wet (retention) ponds, water quality swales, organic filters or similar-site-appropriate current best management practices capable of removing significant amounts of nitrogen and other contaminants from stormwater.
+(a) utilizes site planning and building techniques, such as minimizing impervious surfaces and disturbance of existing natural areas, pervious reserve or overflow parking areas, multi-level buildings, parking structures, "green roofs" and storage and re-use of roof runoff, to minimize runoff volumes and the level treatment required to reduce contaminants,

+(b) minimizes erosion and runoff from disturbed areas during construction

+(c) provides for artificial recharge or precipitation to groundwater through site design that incorporates natural drainage patterns and vegetation and through the use of constructed (stormwater) wetlands, bioretention facilities, vegetated filter strips, rain gardens, wet (retention) ponds, water quality swales, organic filters or similar-siteappropriate current best management practices capable of removing significant amounts of nitrogen and other contaminants from stormwater.
 Said stormwater treatment facilities shall be designed and sized to retain up to the first inch of rainfall from their catchment area within the area designed for nitrogen treatment, before any overflow to subsurface leaching facilities and otherwise meet the Stormwater Management Standards and technical guidance contained in the Massachusetts Department of Environmental Protection's Stormwater Management Handbook, Volumes 1 and 2, dated March 1997, for the type of use proposed and the soil types present on the site.
 Such runoff shall not be discharged directly to rivers, streams, other surface water bodies, wetlands or vernal pools.
 Except for overflow from stormwater treatment facilities as described above and when there are no other feasible alternatives, dry wells shall be prohibited.
-Except when used for roof runoff from non-galvanized roofs and for runoff from minor residential streets, all such wetlands, ponds, swales or other infiltration facilities shall be preceded by oil, grease and sediment traps or forebays or other best management practices to facilitate control of hazardous materials spills and removal of contamination and to avoid sedimentation of treatment and leaching facilities.
+Except when used for roof runoff from nongalvanized roofs and for runoff from minor residential streets, all such wetlands, ponds, swales or other infiltration facilities shall be preceded by oil, grease and sediment traps or forebays or other best management practices to facilitate control of hazardous materials spills and removal of contamination and to avoid sedimentation of treatment and leaching facilities.
 All such artificial recharge systems shall be maintained in full working order by the owner(s) under the provisions of an operations and maintenance plan approved by the permitting authority to assure that systems function as designed.
 Infiltration systems shall be located so that no part of any leaching system is located less than one hundred (100) feet from drinking water wells.
 Any infiltration basins or trenches shall be constructed with a three (3') foot minimum separation between the bottom of the leaching system and maximum groundwater elevation.

-History: Amended 10-4-1999, ATM, Article 32, approved by Attorney General 1-11-2000.
-History: Amended 10-16-2006.
-ATM, Article 24, approved by Attorney General 2-13-2007.
+History: Amended 10-4-1999, ATM, Article 32, approved by Attorney General 1-11-2000 History: Amended 10-16-2006.
+ATM, Article 24, approved by Attorney General 2-13-2007